Kay has been working in the legal defense field for almost a decade, with a degree in political science and background in criminal justice.

 In underfunded locales and in predominantly African-American communities, police reports indicate that the drug culture is often more prevalent then in others.
 As the US actively attempts to incarcerate anyone with any affiliation to the drug culture, minorities and the poor often suffer the most, and are simply thrown in jail for any kind of drug-related offense.

-Often, without proper treatment, these poor victims of the system revert back to whatever coping mechanisms they were using before they were convicted.
-Within time, they usually end up back inside of a prison, for the same offense as before.
+Often, without proper treatment, people may revert back to those coping mechanisms they were using before they were convicted.
+Within time, they may end up back inside of a prison, for the same offense as before.

 Politicians, court officials and many others have argued that these repeat offenders 'deserve' to go back to prison, since they 'did not learn the first time.'
 However, the science and medical community has collectively attempted to change the perception of addiction in recent years.